Kakshi: Amminippilla

 Kakshi: Amminippilla is a 2019 Indian Malayalam-language satirical comedy drama film directed by debutant Dinjith Ayyathan, written by Sanilesh Shivan and produced by Riju Rajan under the banner of Zarah Films.
-Ahmed Sidhique and Fara Shibla play the lead characters while Asif Ali plays the role of a lawyer for the first time in his career.
+Ahmed Sidhique and Fara Shibla play the titular characters while Asif Ali plays the role of a lawyer for the first time in his career.
 Ashwathy Manoharan and Basil Joseph plays other important roles.
 Arun Muraleedharan and debutant Samuel Aby composed the songs, while Jakes Bejoy composed the background score.
 Bahul Ramesh and Sooraj E. S. are the cinematographer and editor respectively.
 The film is distributed in India by E4 Entertainment and worldwide by Indywood Distribution Network & NR Films.

 Synopsis

 Amminipilla is forced to marry Kanthi, who he does not find interesting.
 His family and extended family determine his life.
 The woman is a naive, fun loving person, she does not understand everything well, but she knows she loves Amminippilla with her full heart.
 However, for Ammini it is not enough and files divorce through Adv.
 Pradeepan, an inexperienced, ambitious advocate who plans to enter in politics for a better future.
 The plot unveils the journey of late bloomer Ammini, Kanthi's fortitude, and Pradeepan's attempts to be recognized for being considered as a candidate by the party election.